elangovana/sagemaker-groundtruth-ner/README.md

 ```

 ## Known issues
-1. Does not Multi-word enities.
+1. Does not support Multi-word entities on the ui.
 2. Entity index in the text is currently the token index, but should be the position on the character..